dlt-science/science-notes/blogs/BBSecurity/bbsecurity.md

 ## Scalability and Security

 As important as security is for blockchain bridges, it should not compromise the scalability of the systems.
-Zamyatin et al. touched upon the scalability-security trade-off in their study on interoperable assets.
-They discussed the need for a balance that allows for scalability without jeopardizing security.
+Zamyatin et al. discussed the scalability-security trade-off in their study on interoperable assets.
+There is need for a balance that allows for scalability without jeopardizing security.
 Future research in blockchain bridge security needs to address this delicate balance, ensuring the development of robust and efficient interoperable systems.

 ## Conclusion